Stable Ankle Fracture

 Summary

-Stable ankle fractures involve a fracture of the outside bone of the ankle joint (the fibula), however, the ankle joint itself remains well positioned and stable.
-They are associated with pain and walking on the ankle is difficult or impossible due to pain.
-Treatment is non-operative although it often takes 6 weeks or more for the bone to heal and the total time to a complete recovery can be many months.
+Stable ankle fractures involve a fracture of the outside bone of the ankle joint (the fibula).
+However, although the outside bone is fractured, the ankle joint itself remains well positioned and stable.
+They are associated with pain, resulting in it being very difficult or even impossible to walk on the ankle.
+Treatment is non-operative, although it often takes 6 weeks or more for the bone to heal.
+The total time to a complete recovery can be many months.

 Clinical Presentation